VictorShan/tic-tac-toe/README.md

 Once the game ends, players will need to create a new lobby to play again.

+Players must be on different browsers (Chrome, Firefox, etc.) or different devices to play against each other.

 ## Future Features
 - Automatic matchmaking